ron2015schmitt/Mathematiques-old/todo/diagonal.md

 * implement assigment between matrices and expressions
 * implement `indices` method for each matrix
 * implement direct data access for each matrix
+* implement `const static` field that signifies whether [k] or (r,c) access is quicker. or perhaps use an internal state?

 ## Other Matrices